bws428/bws428.github.io/_posts/2009-05-25-the-future-of-earth-to-orbit-propulsion.md

 We appear to have learned nothing from the Shuttle program, and are getting set to repeat the error.
 I hope this trend will not prevail.

-by Robert C. Truax, January 1999
-Copyright © 2000 Aerospace America.
-Reprinted with permission.

 ---

 Robert C. Truax conceived, organized and directed the U.S. Naval Rocket Project at the U.S. Naval Engineering Experiment Station prior to and during WW II; the Propulsion Laboratory of the Naval Missile Test Center in Point Mugu, 1945-46; the Naval Rocket Test Center in New Jersey, 1949-50; the Advanced Developments Div., Aerojet General, 1959-65; and Truax Engineering, 1965-present.
 He holds a B.A. in mechanical and aeronautical engineering and a master's degree in nuclear engineering.
 Truax was president of the American Rocket Society, a predecessor to AIAA, in 1957.
 He is a Fellow of AIAA and received the Robert H. Goddard Medal for outstanding contributions to rocketry.

 ---

-### Author's Note
-This is probably my favorite article on rocketry and engineering.
-I initially found this on Rocketry Online way back in 2001 or 2002, and have re-read it many times since.
-I was thrilled when I received reprint permission from the editor-in-chief of Aerospace America.

-I love how Truax uses simple, straightforward, cocktail-napkin calculations to disprove the “logic” of our current national space policy.
-I purposely included the SpaceX image at the top of the page because I believe that they–more than any existing aerospace venture–are closest to following Truax’s advice, and thus the most likely to succeed where so many others have failed.

-This article was originally published on [Principia Labs](https://web.archive.org/web/20130105035514/http://principialabs.com/the-future-of-earth-to-orbit-propulsion/).